Listen to Audio

 It is a newly created mixture of elearning and traditional learning.
 Even though it takes both old and new approaches, it is completely different than the traditional learning process.

-Blended learning is used in a corporate setting, as well as in the school setting.
+For those starting an IT career, blended learning is used in a corporate setting, as well as in the school setting.
 Its effectiveness is quite high, due to the different approaches it relies on.
 Let’s take a look at what blended learning is and how it differs from traditional learning and elearning.

 Blended learning utilizes software tools through which a student gains access to learning materials.
 However, that is only one part of the whole process, as students also participate in class activities once in awhile.